KyleCBowman/NFTIdentity/nftid.md

     -This is the full collection of verified identity information about an individual or entity
 - DID
     - This signed collection of identity information about an individual or entity, it is created by signing data in the Master Record
+    - Unique ID, for finding the Master Record
+    - Like how a passport number, finds the passport
+    - Its just a number, a very large number
 - ARTIST
-    - This is the project creator
+    - This is the project creator/publisher (the business or the group of people who consider themselves to be the creator)
 - ISSUER
     - This is the issuer of the verification, they are the entity that compares the project information claimed to the corresponding information publisized about the project
+    - This is the automated process mentioned in GETTING ONBOARDED
 - IDENTITY TX
     - This is the Transaction Metadata Minted under the Project Policy ID that contains information about the identity of the Artist
     - Their signed DID and Public Key are contained within